skupperproject/skupper/doc/tls/README.md

 - The `skupper-site-ca` certificate is embedded in the `ca.crt` field of `skupper-site-server`.
 - The RouterAccess is configured with the `skupper-site-server` TLS credentials.
-Only clients with certificates signed by `skupper-site-ca` will be authorized to connect.
+Only clients presenting certificates signed by `skupper-site-ca` will be authorized to connect.

 ### Issuing Link Credentials